mtizim/to-arch/README.md

-## NOTE: Manjaro Sway Community edition doesn't work with this script!(It's _not_ a Wayland issue, scroll down for more info)

 # Manjaro to Arch conversion script

 This is a script to convert a Manjaro installation to an Arch installation with a single command.<br>The original version is [this gist](https://gist.github.com/mariuszkurek/bff8a821076f5406b15fe9be528957b6/) which did work but wasn't seamless, and this script follows the GPLv2 license in the original script.<br>Personally I wanted to use the MIT or BSD 2-clause license.